-The plastic front cap included with the Apertura AD8 Dob tends to not fit very tightly, and if it does, it may become difficult to remove; you might want to attach some kind of a handle to it and line the edges with tape for a snug fit.
+The plastic front cap included with the Apertura AD8 Dob tends to not fit very tightly, and if it does, it may become difficult to remove.
+What I usually do is attach some kind of handle to it and line the edges with tape for a snug fit.

-The tube of the AD8 is about 2” (5 cm) longer than the Synta-made Dobsonians sold by Sky-Watcher, Orion, and others.
+The AD8’s tube is about 2” (5 cm) longer than the Synta-made 8″ Dobsonians sold by Sky-Watcher, Orion, and others.
 As such, it may not fit in the trunk or boot of some smaller vehicles and must be laid across the back seat.

 The focuser on the AD8 is a well-made GSO dual-speed Crayford.
-It works by rolling the focuser draw tube against 4 rollers and a piece of Teflon (PTFE) plastic.
-The “dual-speed” aspect is a small 1:10 reduction knob on one side that allows for extremely fine focusing, down to just a few microns of adjustment – this is really helpful at high magnifications.
+The “dual-speed” aspect is a small 1:10 reduction knob on one side that allows for extremely fine focusing, down to just a few microns of adjustment.
+This has always been helpful at high magnification.
 The focuser uses a brass compression ring to grab your eyepieces and comes with a 1.25” adapter with its own compression ring as well.